Superuser666-Sigil/sigil-mmf-codex-priv/MMF-CUL_v1.1.md

 You may not sell, rent, or license access to any MMF-CUL content unless separately licensed under MMF-CL or other authorized commercial agreements.

 ## 7. LOA:Founder Authority
-In cases of license breach, Canon falsification, or IRL trust subversion, the authority known as LOA:Founder may issue system lockouts or grant restoration.
+In cases of license breach, Canon falsification, or trust evaluation subversion, the authority known as LOA:Founder may issue system lockouts or grant restoration.
 All actions by LOA:Founder must:
 - Be signed with verifiable mnemonic credentials
-- Be bound to an IRL justification chain
+- Be bound to a verifiable justification chain
 - Be auditable by LOA:Root upon request

 LOA:Founder does not supersede Rule Zero.
 All Founder actions are enforceable by the same audit standards as any other runtime actor.